Clinical and Rehabilitation Programs

-The general public are a great help in the rescue and transport of birds of prey (raptors) to the Center.
+The general public is a great help in the rescue and transport of birds of prey (raptors) to the Center.
 They often bring in nestling raptors that have fallen from their nests (most of which will be reunited with their families once deemed healthy and uninjured).
-The Center also relies our volunteer Raptor Rescue Team in the rescue of raptors.
 An Average of 35% of Audubon raptor patients are received from other wildlife rehabilitators from all over the state (and occasionally from northern states in the winter).
 How to Rescue an Injured Raptor.

 The Center’s ultimate goal is to “rehabilitate and release” every raptor that comes to our care.
 Just over 40% of our raptor patients can be returned to the wild.
 Patients that survive but cannot be returned to the wild due to their disability are placed in qualified zoological parks or nature centers across the country.